Fridays with Vicky 34

 What Did I do to Get Rankings the First 3 Months?

 To be honest I`m not too concerned about the rankings when first starting out.
 This is not something I spend a lot of time checking.
 This is, of course, important over time, but if you submit helpful well-written content with value it will rank.

 Here are a few additional things that I did to improve the chance of good search engine rankings.

 Use of long tail Keywords – I use long tail keywords.
 These are keywords with lower search volumes but they are often easier to rank for.
 Having lots of long tail keywords rank well for you, will over time help you increase traffic.
 I use this keyword tool to find my keywords.

-Use of inbound links – I link between the content on my site.
+Use of internal links – I link between the content on my site.
 If the content is relevant between posts and pages, I link them.

-Link out to other authority sites in the niche – Linking out to other authority sites, will benefit you.
+Link out to other authority sites in the niche, outbound links – Linking out to other authority sites, will benefit you.
 This is something that proofs to the search engines that you want to provide value by giving your visitors more relevant information even though it`s not on your own site.

 Ranking Result after 3 Months

 The same goes for rankings as for traffic, I want to see a positive trend and curve.
 The more content I add the more rankings I want to get.
 Like I mentioned, good content will do that for you.